 - 1 teaspoon vanilla

 - Spray 9x13 with non-stick cooking spray and set aside.

 - In a small mixing bowl whisk together cocoa, flour, salt, and baking soda.
 Set aside

 - Using a medium saucepan, melt butter.
 Remove from heat and stir in the sugar, eggs, and vanilla.

 - Gradually whisk in flour mixture into cocoa just until incorporated.

 - Stir in chopped walnuts.

-- Place batter in prepared baking pan and bake until a toothpick inserted in center comes out with a few moist crumbs, about 30-35 minutes.
+- Place the batter in the prepared baking pan and bake until a toothpick inserted in the center comes out with a few moist crumbs, about 30-35 minutes.